 Utilisation of passive design criteria is becoming increasingly more common as peoples awareness and understanding of it’s advantages rise.
 Whether it’s a certified Passive House (Passivhaus), a Passive Home without certification or a low energy building.

 The MVHR (Heat Recovery Ventilation) system is an essential part of a Passivhaus building to provide sufficient ventilation without the heat losses that are associated with any other form of ventilation.
-An efficient HRV system will reduce the heating demand from 35kWh/(m2a) to 15kWh/(m2a) at equal ventilation rates – compared with natural ventilation.
+An efficient MVHR system will reduce the heating demand from 35kWh/(m2a) to 15kWh/(m2a) at equal ventilation rates – compared with natural ventilation.

 From this it can be seen that the process of recovering heat from stale, used air and transferring it to fresh yet cold air, has a major influence on energy and emission savings.